 Lameness, muscle weakness, and spinal pain are common symptoms observed in dogs with brucellosis.
 Neurologic dysfunction, osteomyelitis, and discospondylitis may also be present.
 Dogs with disco spondylitis initially exhibit spinal pain, but as the disease progresses, they may develop paresis and ataxia if spinal cord compression occurs.
 Additional signs may include delayed placing reactions, pelvic limb hyperreflexia, and, though less common, pelvic limb paresis or tetraparesis.
-The presence of splenomegaly or abdominal lymphadenomegaly in dogs with disco spondylitis should raise suspicion of B. canis infection.
-Polyarthritis, which is secondary to immune stimulation, can be characterized by joint pain on palpation, decreased range of motion, or lameness (Long et al., 2022).
+The presence of splenomegaly or abdominal lymphadenomegaly in dogs with discospondylitis should raise suspicion of B. canis infection.
+Polyarthritis, which is secondary to immune stimulation, can be characterised by joint pain on palpation, decreased range of motion, or lameness (Long et al., 2022).

 Diagnosis